volard/dotfiles/readme.md

 ## Editors (it's here for short time)
 - Editor theme: Catppuccin Mocha with background (`#080808`) and disabled current line highlighting
 - Base theme: Github Dark or simular to editor theme vibes

-## todos
-- [ ] add excludes by default (I won't use vanilla nvim or emacs, but don't want to delete it)